What are the pros and cons of electric cars?

-If you are visiting Motoring Electric, the chances are you have considered buying an EV.
-And rightly so.
-In recent years, advances in battery technology mean electric cars have become a realistic proposition for many people.
+If you haven’t bought one already, you may be considering an electric car.
+Recent advances in battery technology and greater choice mean EVs have become a realistic proposition for many people.

-We think the pros are beginning to outweigh the cons when it comes to buying or leasing an electric car.
-However, these vehicles won’t suit everyone – not yet, anyway.
+At Motoring Electric, we think the pros are starting to outweigh the cons when it comes to buying or leasing an electric car.
+However, these vehicles won’t suit everyone, as the following guide explains.

-In this short guide, we have compiled a list of the advantages and disadvantages of owning an electric car.
-It should help you decide if the time is right to leave petrol or diesel behind.
+We have compiled a list of the advantages and disadvantages of owning an electric car.
+Read on to decide if the time is right to leave petrol or diesel behind.

 The advantages of an electric car